 This creamy, richly spiced Pumpkin Pie with Toasted Meringue is a deliciously upgraded version of the fall standard.
 Homemade pumpkin custard is topped with a simple meringue, then toasted for that comforting marshmallow flavor.
 Try it with a chocolate crust for an elevated s’mores feel!

-This little blog has been around since 2014, and finally – 4 years later – I present you this bonafide, unadulterated pumpkin pie recipe.
+I present you this bonafide, unadulterated pumpkin pie recipe.

 Well, OK, so maybe it’s slightly adulterated.